Spinning Disc Reactor for Botanical Oil Extraction Using Water as the solvent

 The New Revolution in Processing using Water as the Solvent

-Product: The SDR1200 is a continuous feed botanicals crude oil extractor, using spinning disc reactor technology, which is well proven in the food processing and pharmaceuticals industry.
+Product: The SDR is a continuous feed botanicals crude oil extractor, using spinning disc reactor technology, which is well proven in the food processing and pharmaceuticals industry.
 The system is used in this application with water as the solvent to produce a full spectrum extraction.
 With further winterization processing, the resulting full-spectrum-oil is ready for sale as a concentrate.

 The Problem With Large Scale Ethanol Batch Extraction: Typically, large scale ethanol extraction has a number of drawbacks.
 Since recycled ethanol is imperitive to low cost processing operation, the dilution of the pure ethanol becomes compromised (water keeps getting added) which results in poor extraction efficiency.
 In addition, ethanol has poor turpene retention (turpepes become volatile and simply evaporate).
 Finally, many ethanol processors who do a quick-turn extraction, end up with lots of bitter green tasting chlorophyll.
 To filter out that, they use activated carbon filters (referred to as carbon scrubbing), which also filter out most of the valuable components ( source: Romano LL, Hazekamp A. Cannabis Oil: chemical evaluation of an upcoming cannabis-based medicine.
 Cannabinoids.
 2013;7(1):1-11.)

-Here is our general information on the Hydro SDR1200: No more loud air compressors, or dealing with supplies of CO2, or ethanol.
+Here is our general information on the SDR: No more loud air compressors, or dealing with supplies of CO2, or ethanol.
 No more waiting 12-24 hours for your batch processor to complete its cycle.
 This is instantaneous botanical oil extraction which uses water and shear force to break apart plant cells to give up their oil.
 Because this is a non-pressurized system and it does not use explosive hydrocarbons (i.e. like butane or propane which needs Class 1 Div 1), this system is much easier to accept for zoning, code, and inspectors.
 In addition, there is no danger of CO2 gas in a enclosed space, and no venting needed.
 You’re using water as the solvent.

 Continuous Feed Eco Extraction: